Achievable logoAchievable logo

 Side effects

-The undesired effect that occurs when the medication is administered, regardless of the dose.
+An undesired effect that occurs when a medication is given, regardless of the dose.
 Most side effects are expected and are independent of the dose.
-Some may be beneficial.
+Some side effects may be beneficial.
 Side effects often resolve on their own.

 Adverse effects or reactions